 Dr. Eran Fraenkel is a cultural historian of the Balkans who, since 1994, has been engaged in the NGO sector, focusing on fragile and transitional societies.
 Fraenkel’s work combines a needs-based assessment and evaluation methodology with a theory of change program-design model.
 His approach involves a mult-valent situational analysis that evaluates the relative weight of (K)nowledge, (A)ttitudes, and (B)ehaviors as root causes or triggers of conflict.
 As essential components of problem solving, identified K-A-B factors are mapped against key actors (conflict generators and conflict solvers) and are measured on a 5-stage ”ladder of change” matrix.
 From 1994 to 2008, Fraenkel served as country director for Search for Common Ground in Macedonia and Indonesia, and as SE Europe Regional Director based in Brussels.
 As of 2008 Fraenkel has been consulting internationally on a broad scope of programming for social change.
 He has conducted formative assessments, held trainings, run program design workshops, and prepared summative evaluations in the Balkans, Indonesia, the Middle East, Nigeria, Kenya, Afghanistan, Kyrgyzstan, Myanmar and Eritrea.
 His assignments for the US Institute of Peace in Afghanistan resulted in two cutting-edge publications: Media in Afghanistan - Challenges and Opportunities for Peacebuilding (2010); and IONA – the Intended Outcomes Needs Assessment methodology (2011).
 Since 2011 Fraenkel has expanded on his methodology and has trained civil society organizations and media producers in his Intended Outcomes Social Change Assessment Methodology.
 Most recently Fraenkel consulted for the World Bank in Macedonia to analyze the dynamics of social inclusion and exclusion and to design a “social accountability filter” to prevent the Bank’s projects from becoming unintended triggers of conflict.
 Dr. Fraenkel currently resides in Barcelona.

+Senior Research Fellow Associate at CIDOB and Deputy Director at the Dialogue Advisory Group (DAG), an organization that mediates and facilitates political dialogue in countries in conflict.
 Graduated in International Politics from the University of Virginia; Master's in International Studies from the Complutense University of Madrid.
-Currently, Senior Research Fellow Associate and a Special Adviser at the Dialogue Advisory Group, an organization focused on mediation and political dialogue in conflict countries based in Amsterdam.
-He has previously worked as a Foreign Policy adviser in the Spanish Prime Minister's office, in Spanish think tanks FRIDE and CITpax, and in the Department of Political Affairs of the Secretariat of the United Nations.
-He has extensive on-the-ground experience as a long and short-term electoral observer, drafting country reports, and with the NGO ACTED in Afghanistan.
-His main areas of interest are conflict mediation, peace-building and fragile states.
+He has previously worked as a Foreign Policy adviser in the Spanish Prime Minister's office, in Spanish think tanks FRIDE and CITpax, and the UN Department of Political Affairs, among others.
+He has also served as a long and short-term electoral observer with the UN, EU and OSCE, and as a consultant to the UN Mediation Support Unit.

 Graduate with honours in Political Science from Grenoble, he has been awarded postgraduate degrees from St Antony's College, Oxford and the University of Keele.
 Specialises in security, financial and energy trends in Europe and the Western Mediterranean.
 He has written on international capital markets for Euromoney and the Financial Times.
 He was the FT's North Africa Correspondent from 1981 to 1995.
 Francis Ghilès is also a freelancer for newspapers including The New York Times, The Wall Street Journal, Le Monde, El Pais and La Vanguardia.
 He is a frequent commentator in the broadcasting media, notably the BBC World Service.
 He has acted as adviser to Western governments (UK, France and the US) and to major European, American and Japanese corporations working in North Africa.
 His interests are focused on analysing emerging trends concerning gas and linking them with the political priorities of Spain, Europe and the USA.